AIDataFoundation/aidatafoundation.github.io/content/_index.md

 <div class="hx-mb-12">
 {{< hextra/hero-subtitle >}}
-  Place where you can learn &nbsp;<br class="sm:hx-block hx-hidden" /> about AI and Data > Community Driven
+  Place where you can learn &nbsp;<br class="sm:hx-block hx-hidden" /> about AI and Data
 {{< /hextra/hero-subtitle >}}
 </div>